 Having your home broken into and burglarized is absolutely terrible.
 But you know what’s worse?
 Having it stolen altogether.
 This is one hazard of tiny house living that I’d never even considered – but it actually happened to one couple in Texas.
 They had almost finished their 180 sq ft tiny house built on a trailer base when thieves made off with the entire thing.
-The couple did eventually recover their tiny house, but unfortunately, the experienced soured them to tiny house living and they moved into an apartment shortly after.
+The couple did eventually recover their tiny house, but unfortunately, the experience soured them to tiny house living and they moved into an apartment shortly after.

 So, there you have it.
 The good, the bad, the awkward, and the ugly of tiny house living.
 Would you join the scores of people trading their XL lives for an XS?
 At this point, I have a few hundred too many books – and one too loud toddler – dissuading me from attempting it.
-In the meantime I’ll just have to continue reading about them and planning lots of visits to live vicariously through my mom, to satisfy my curiosity about these lives lived with less.
+In the meantime, I’ll just have to continue reading about them and planning lots of visits to live vicariously through my mom, to satisfy my curiosity about these lives lived with less.

 Feature image lassedesignen/Shutterstock